 - Therapeutics (small and large molecules, biomolecules and immunotherapeutics)

 Mike works extensively with large research institutions and universities across the country.
-He helped develop and implement the firm’s University Patent Practice, which provides a variety of features designed to develop close working relationships with technology transfer offices and faculty, and to enable Michael Best to serve as a strategic partner with our university clients.
-Mike also represents numerous start-up companies and university spin-offs with their patent needs.
+He helped develop and implement the firm’s University Patent Practice, which provides a variety of features designed to develop close working relationships with technology transfer offices and faculty, and to enable Michael Best to serve as a strategic partner to our university clients.